ShamanicArts/llm-git-commit/README.md

 This command will:
 1. Identify changes in your Git repository (staged changes by default).
 2. Send these changes to your configured Large Language Model.
+3. If no staged changes are found (when using the default `--staged` option), you will be prompted to stage all changes before proceeding.
-3. Present the LLM-generated commit message for you to review and edit.
+4. Present the LLM-generated commit message for you to review and edit.

 **Interactive Editing:**
 -   You can edit the suggested message.